arkhitech/redmine_update_reminder/README.md

 ## Instant notifications when changing the issue status/priority

-In this section, instant notifications are set for the following recipients:
+This section lets you set instant notifications for the following recipients:

 * Author
 * Assigner
 * Task watchers
 * Telegram groups

-**Important note: In order that the Telegram’s user can receive messages, the user must preliminarily write the `/start` command to the bot**
+**Important note: The Telegram user should issue the `/start` command to recieve messages.

 ## Periodic notifications